clairiel/Making_Movies_For_Archivists/Participation.md

 # Share your screen

-In some cases instructors may invite you to share your screen.
+In some cases the instructor may invite you to share your screen.
 Raise your hand to indicate that you’re ready to share.
 When called upon click Share screen, select a window to display, and click Share.